 Whether you’re busy piling up your compost, pruning your plants or harvesting this season’s table spread, look no further.
 Today, we’re going to let you in on healthy gardening habits you must develop.

 Comfort and function are two things that need to be present in your gardener’s get up.
 You want a pair of pants that are loose enough to help you move and never as tight as constricting your movements.
 Make sure your clothes are forgiving to get worn down or dirty with soil.
-Furthermore, have the best pair of utility shoes you can have.
+Furthermore, having the right footwear for gardening is a must.

 Clothes can be dependent on the season too.
 So be sure to keep yourself warm if you need to do some winter gardening.
 Have the breeziest set if you’re working under the heat of summer.
 While you’re at it, apply enough sunblock too.